noumaan/solar-forecast-dashboard/readme.txt

 === Solar Forecast Dashboard ===
 Contributors: noumaan
-Tags: solar forecast, renewable energy, weather data, solcast, chart.js, energy monitoring
+Tags: solar forecast, solar energy, solcast
-Requires at least: 5.5
+Requires at least: 5.8
-Tested up to: 6.8
+Tested up to: 6.8.2
 Requires PHP: 7.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A custom plugin to fetch, store, and display solar power forecast data using the Solcast API.
-Includes charts, daily cron jobs, frontend shortcodes, and optional email reports.
+Fetch, store, and display solar power forecast data using the Solcast API.
+Includes charts, daily reports, frontend shortcodes, and email reports.

 == Description ==

-**Solar Forecast Display** is a lightweight and privacy-conscious plugin that integrates with the [Solcast API](https://solcast.com) to show solar power forecast data for your location.
+**Solar Forecast Dashboard** is a lightweight and privacy-conscious plugin that integrates with the [Solcast API](https://solcast.com) to show solar power forecast data for your location.

 Use it to display detailed 24-hour solar predictions, visualized with charts, and store historical forecast data for visitors to explore.
 It’s designed for small solar projects, educators, or anyone interested in solar insights.